wyattsweet/book_work/learning_node/notes.md

 As part of loading the module, node has to resolve a location for it.
 First core modules have priority.
 You can call your module http but Node is going to load the native http module first (unless you supply a specific path).
 You don't need to supply a file extension, node will look for the following in order `.js` `.json` and `.node`.

 If no path is provided it first looks in the `node_modules` directory of the project if it's not there it looks in the subdirectories `node_modules` directory and then the `node_modules` directory one level out.
 Finally, it looks for globally installed modules.

+---

+`Module.require()` calls another internal function `Module._load()`

+###Sandboxing and the VM Module

+If you need to execute an arbitrary chunk of JS in you Node app, you can do it using the VM module to sandbox the script.
+This isn't completely trustworthy though.
+The only safe way is to do it in a seperate process.

+Scripts can be precompiled using the the vm.script object, or passed in as a function call to vm.
+THere are also 3 types of functions –

+`script.runInNewContext()` or `vm.runInNewContext()` runs the script in the new context and the script doesn't have access to local variables or the global object. *see 02_vm.js*

+`script.runInThisContext()` gives the script access to the global variables.

+You can load in the code from a file, precompile and run in the sandbox -

+*see 03_loadInScript/*

+`script.runInContext()` Takes a *contextualized* sandbox meaning the context must be explicitly created.

+###An In-Depth Exploration of NPM